The Garden Grazer

 Chickpeas in a bowl with spices on top before mixing

-Tips + Preparation
+Tips and Preparation

 Drying the beans: Before roasting, you will need to quickly prepare the chickpeas.
 Simply drain, rinse in a colander or strainer, and then pat dry.
 I use a clean kitchen towel, but paper towels work too.
 (Feel free to also remove any loose skins during this step as well.)
 Drying the beans helps them become crispier while baking.